addyosmani/backbone-fundamentals/README.md

 }
 ```

-It is also possible for `Router.navigate()` to trigger the route aswell as updating the URL fragment.
+It is also possible for `Router.navigate()` to trigger the route as well as updating the URL fragment.

 ```javascript
 zoomPhoto: function(factor){